NetFabric/NetFabric.Assertive/README.md

 _NOTE: The advantage here is performance.
 The enumerator is a value type so the method calls are not virtual.
 The use of interfaces would box the enumerator and turn method calls into virtual.
 The enumerator is not disposable, so the `foreach` does not generate a `try`/`finally` clause, making it inlinable.
 The example also uses the C# 8 'struct read-only members' feature to avoid defensive copies._

+### Enumerable interfaces

 Collections can have multiple forms of enumeration.
-For example, a collection that implements `IReadOnlyList<T>` can be enumerated using the indexer, using `IEnumerable<T>.GetEnumerator()`, using `IEnumerable.GetEnumerator()` and using a public `GetEnumerator()` that is not an override of any of these interfaces.
+For example; a collection that implements `IReadOnlyList<T>` can be enumerated using the indexer, using `IEnumerable<T>.GetEnumerator()`, using `IEnumerable.GetEnumerator()` and using a public `GetEnumerator()` that is not an override of any of these interfaces.
 There's no guarantee that they all are correctly implemented.
 The `Count` property can also return the wrong value.

 Here's an example of [a collection with multiple possible enumerations](https://sharplab.io/#v2:EYLgtghgzgLgpgJwD4AEBMBGAsAKBQBgAIUMA6AYQHsAbauAYxgEtKA7KAblwOIwBYuObgGZCCOBAAmbagE9CsBAFdGhALKyAShFYBzOIRCEAkpomSA8qzkAZJrAA8TVjAB8uAN6FvhXD+KiGtp6cAAUzjCE9JRKLgCUfj4eif7eVLGRALxRMS6C/gC+Kb44/iii4lIy8hGE6S6EXvowHIRFpT7F5YS1MAAW9gDatc6ScAAeALrFyR3eAJDNxf6zqWs9AGaE4axj44QOhERISD27E4Su2fUwCXPrawAqfQiUAO7G5+MWSjAWG8F9ABRcb0OAAB2YbFCcUEy3WKAA7Gc9nD7g8UHxCM9Xh8vj8/gCdMDQRCoawYYRMq5CP1cYRWHA3iZ8b9/oC4CCwZCWBTYfDvO1CsUuhVzNVCEDWEowIgIDBKAhCABxOAwKUyuUKhCU6kMpmS6WyhDyxWhG78+6VaTWeTGDXG00IJwuGkkYQutykVXqo1as1xKk0xnMgAi9nBlCgEGAdAd/p1FvyPmtEvtfpN2t4wm9avjmYDQf1YYjUZjcYzTvNuVuye8ooUMGUqnzTpmArE4ttZ0i0QyddStXoSgQ4jyHY73Vb2p2vZrdweqwePn69lIfYa2Q3LQ7/mHo7gm8IAFoMAPhejOpfvN1U93auQR2OsjT98/z1eMaJgJQaOpKAAbnAAByEwwLqNIANSQW+h6RIc24DkKn4+OghDhlAkbRrGnKVlmRjppqBbOhE7j3Euax3nIPY5P2HZDk+cEfvW14BOhpbYRWRFVkO84dhRy6rlA641lStHjqxe6MUep7MW0E6sd0D7SS+UQqXJlDAAAVgwkSEY62oUCpRawRJDyTt+v7UP+QGgeM4GBnq0GmfB4k7qxFnEFiZhQGqEFqQeMlngpX5eexmFRmEgYeMhgq4O03BoKInhdGgaAlCsHYbIqEj0H0oQARASqFdQSgGM4xbqFoxJhBg+BxAu6zzCQACcBUQKVcCWheBRAA):